hanu1234/Daily_Update/appium_android/readme.md

   sdkmanager "system-images;android-26;google_apis;x86_64"
   sdkmanager "platform-tools" "platforms;android-26"         # To install the latest platform tools and the SDK tools for API level 28
 ```
-- Add the system variable
+- Add the system variable(envirnomental variable in windows)
   - ANDROID_HOME   C:\Users\hshivanagi\Downloads\sdk-tools

 **avdmanger commands to create the avd**